deta/space-docs/src/pages/blog/space-os.md

 ![deta-cloud](/blog_assets/deta-cloud-welcome.png)

-Next came Deta Space, which lets users install apps devs that build in their own personal cloud computer, where they control their apps and data.
+Next came Deta Space, which lets users install apps, that developers build, in their own personal cloud computer where they control their apps and data.

 ![deta-space](/blog_assets/space-canvas.png)

 These two components were stepping stones to our big dream — the initial version of which we are happy to launch today.
 We’re very excited to share it with you.

-### Space OS: a new operating system for the internet
+### Space OS: A New Operating System for the Internet

 Space OS is a new operating system for the web, built on Deta Space.
 It contains the Horizon and Teletype user interfaces, which support creating, discovering and using personal content and applications.
-And Space OS is designed with AI and interoperability as cornerstones.
+Space OS is designed with AI and interoperability as cornerstones.

 #### Horizon

-**Horizon** is a completely new and personal web interface that’s core part of Space OS.
+**Horizon** is a completely new and personal web interface that’s a core part of Space OS.
 Here’s an example of a few Horizons:

 ![horizon-1](/blog_assets/horizon-1.png)